openSUSE/suse-vscode-doc/README.md

 ### Spellchecker: ignoring strings

-To ignore specific strings such as XML markup from being spell-checked, insert matching regular expression to `settings.json`:
+You can ignore specific strings such as XML markup from being spell-checked.

 ```json
 "cSpell.ignoreRegExpList": [